-The Colorado Department of Higher Education has awarded the Colorado School of Mines with funding to develop a local institutional OER incentive program.
+The Colorado Department of Higher Education has awarded the Colorado School of Mines with funding to develop a local institutional OER incentive program, called Open Mines.
 There are both pragmatic and principled benefits of OER, including lowering the costs of higher education for our students, increasing the accessibility to higher education, increasing the visibility of work, and allowing coursework to be tailored to the Mines curriculum.
+The Open Mines program has funded 20 OER projects on campus, saving students approximately $476,000 annually in required and supplemental textbook and course material costs.

 The Mines OER Steering Committee will assist awardees by providing the following support: